-The Bioinformatics Analyst partners with clients to design, develop, implement and maintain business solutions regarding data management and analysis.
+Partners with clients to design, develop, implement and maintain business solutions regarding data management and analysis.
 This includes database administration, data consolidation, data analysis and management reporting.
 Utilizes software to generate metrics and develops actionable recommendations.
-This position collaborates with various function teams such as marketing, research, and IT to achieve business results.
+Collaborates with various function teams such as marketing, research, and IT to achieve business results.

 Manages and plans for data/analysis requests and projects.